Fall 2023 building evacuation drills

 Dear students, faculty and staff,

-To meet state and federal regulations, the OVCAS Environmental Health and Safety Office, in coordination with UIC Police and Facilities Management, will conduct evacuation drills for buildings on the Chicago campus beginning Wednesday, Sept.
-7, through Friday, Sept.
-9, during the hours of 9 a.m. to 3 p.m. each day.
+To meet state and federal regulations, the OVCAS Environmental Health and Safety Office, in coordination with UIC Police and Facilities Management, will conduct evacuation drills for UIC buildings beginning Tuesday, Sept.
+5, through Thursday, Sept.
+7, during the hours of 9 a.m.–3 p.m. each day.

 The hospital, medical clinics and UIC School of Law will not participate.
-Also, the following list of buildings will not participate as they have already participated in an evacuation drill or already have a scheduled evacuation drill for the current year.
+Also, the following list of buildings will not participate as they have already participated in an evacuation drill or have a scheduled evacuation drill for the current year.
 All other buildings will have an evacuation drill on one of the above dates.

 - University Hall.

 - Student Center East and Student Center West.

 - Student recreation centers.

 - College of Pharmacy.

 - School of Public Health and Psychiatric Institute.